Observability Metrics

 - Quantify the impact of code or infrastructure changes on performance.

-When combined with tracing, metrics give you a complete view of your deployment behavior, making it easier to debug issues and optimize resource usage.
+Tracing must also be enabled for metrics to be recorded.
+Metric measurements are emitted from Rasa's instrumentation layer, which is only activated when tracing is configured.
+With both enabled, metrics and traces together give you a complete view of your deployment behavior, making it easier to debug issues and optimize resource usage.

 How To Use Metrics